thingsboard/thingsboard.github.io/docs/user-guide/ui/unit-conversion.md

 range-color-settings:
     0:
         image: /images/user-guide/ui/widgets/unit-conversion/range-color-settings-1-ce.png
-        title: 'Range color settings are based on the original telemetry value, before any unit conversion is applied.'
+        title: 'Range color settings use the original telemetry value received from the server in its source units — before any unit conversion is applied.'

 changing-unit-system:
     0: